pitester12/Geofinder/README.md

 - 💞️ I’m looking to collaborate on kali linux
 - 📫 How to reach me: email me oaktreepage@outlook.com or oaktreepage@gmail.com

-how to install: (Kali linux, Mint linux, Ubuntu and Debian linux
+how to install: (Kali linux, Mint linux, Ubuntu and Debian linux)

 sudo apt install pip && sudo pip install geopy && git clone https://github.com/pitester12/Geofinder

 how to run:
-cd pitester12 && python3 geofinder.py
+cd Geofinder && python3 geofinder.py

 that should work!
 put in your longitude then latitude and it will find the address